Frshy/servicing-helper/README.md

 # Servicing Helper

-## This is my first project in which I use docker, vite, microservices, graphql and signals (I had some problem with them so they made the code a little bit messed)
+## This is my first project in which I use docker, vite, microservices, graphql and signals (I had some problems with them so they made the code a little bit messed)

 ## Production mode is not tested!